Staff

 Head of Nexus and Cornwall School of Maths and Science

 She is incredibly proud to work alongside the talented young people within the Nexus Gifted Programme.
-She aims to support them in fulfilling their life ambitions and with becoming the best people that they can be.
-Mrs Godolphin is passionate to ensure that all gifted students, no matter their background, are given an even playing field in the realm of academia and are given the right tools to be able to stand their ground at the highest academic levels.
+Her goal is to support them in fulfilling their life ambitions and becoming the best versions of themselves.
+Miss Brader is passionate about ensuring that all gifted students, no matter their background, are given an even playing field in the realm of academia and equipped with the right tools to stand their ground at the highest academic levels.

 Deputy Head of Cornwall School of Maths and Science